US/Brazil Consortia Seminar: Sustainability in Urban Communities of Poverty

-In October, the class will travel to Philadelphia to meet with community groups and nonprofit organizations working on neighborhood revitalizations projects.
+In October, the class will travel to Philadelphia to meet with community groups and nonprofit organizations working on neighborhood revitalization projects.
 We will have an opportunity to visit community project sites and speak with individuals involved in the projects.
-We will depart late afternoon on Wednesday, October 26th and will return in the evening on Saturday, October 29th
+We will depart late afternoon on Wednesday, October 26th and will return in the evening on Saturday, October 29th.

 A full schedule of class activities will be distributed separately.

 Course work will be based upon understanding real community problems and developing applied research investigations and design strategies that can lead to meaningful community outcomes.
 Each student is expected to contribute to the group’s ability to conduct research, design and facilitate community participation and develop research and design proposals.
 Students will also be required to contribute to the documentation of consortia activities and complete assigned reflective writings.

 Grades for the course will be based on both individual and group efforts and will be determined using the following breakdown: